tunebuilder/fakebook/README.md

 ## Notes on differences from the project plan
 - The current implementation uses PyPDF2 and ReportLab to build the title page and merge PDFs (no WeasyPrint).
 - A CSV can be uploaded for metadata, but the app persists it to `song_data.json` and expects charts in `song-bank/`.
+ - Adds a clickable TOC using PyPDF2 link annotations after pages are merged.